 At Ambiance Matchmaking, we have many members who are single parents.
 They come to us for advice on balancing their dating life with their parenting life.
 As I was coming out of a 17-year marriage and thinking of dating again with two children, I was also confronted with this issue.
 After lots of research and conversations with wise friends and mentors, I was able to navigate this tricky transition.
 I’ve written what I believe to be the eight most important steps in maintaining a healthy home environment while beginning to date again.

 Depending on the age of your children, you need to communicate that you would like to start dating again.
 Keep in mind, their initial reaction may be anger or resentfulness.
 Listen and show concern.
 Do not overreact by yelling, judging or criticizing them or their feelings.
 And, do not ignore their feelings just because you are uncomfortable with what they are saying.
 The goal is to help them express their needs and feelings about the situation, and find the solution in moving forward.

-Give Them Reassurance
+Give Your Children Reassurance

-Don’t Introduce Casual Dating Partners to Your Children
+Don’t Introduce Casual Dating Partners

-Don’t Allow Your Date to Discipline
+Don’t Allow Your Date To Discipline